Rassimbm/dojos_and_ninjas/DB_queries.md

 9- Retrieve the last ninja's dojo:
 SELECT * FROM dojos WHERE dojos.id = (SELECT dojo_id FROM ninjas ORDER BY dojo_id DESC LIMIT 1);

+10- Use a JOIN to retrieve the ninja with id 6 as well as the data from its dojo.
+Be sure to do this in one query using a join statement:
+SELECT * FROM ninjas JOIN dojos ON ninjas.dojo_id = dojos.id WHERE ninjas.id = 6;